Steady-state bifurcations for three-cell networks with asymmetric inputs: Steady-state bifurcations for networks with asymmetric inputs: general results

 where $f_{0^r}$ is the $r$ derivative of $f$ with respect to the first variable, $v^{[r]}=(v_1^r,\dots,v_n^r)$ and $h_r(f)$ is a polynomial function where its variables are the derivatives of $f$ with order less or equal to $r$ excluding $f_{0^r}$.
 By \cite[Theorem 6.1.]{SG11}, we know that there exists $r$ such that $\langle u,v^{[r]}\rangle\neq 0$.
 Since $f$ is generic, we can assume that Let $r$ be the minimum integer such that $g_{x^{r}}\neq 0$ for $f$ generic.

 Thus the function $g$ has the following Taylor expansion around the origin:

-where $\dots$ includes the remaining terms with the parameter $\lambda$ and higher order terms in $x$.
-Factoring out the variable $x$, we can apply the Implicit Function Theorem and conclude that there exists a non trivial solution $\beta:]-\epsilon,\epsilon[\rightarrow\mathbb{R}$ such that
+where $\cdots$ includes the terms which are higher order in $x$ and may depend at the bifurcation parameter $\lambda$.
+Factoring out the variable $x$, we can apply the Implicit Function Theorem and conclude that there exists a nontrivial solution $\beta:]-\epsilon,\epsilon[\rightarrow\mathbb{R}$ such that

 This proves the existence of a bifurcation branch.
-It follows from the maximality of the eigenfunction that the bifurcation branch can not be contained in any smaller synchrony subspace.
-Hence this bifurcation branch has no synchrony on the quotient network considered in this proof.
-The bifurcation branch has the desire synchrony on the original formulation. \end{proof}
+It follows from the maximality of the synchrony subspace that the bifurcation branch cannot be contained in any smaller synchrony subspace. \end{proof}

 In the previous proof, we defined $r$ as the minimum integer such that $g_{x^{r}}\neq 0$.
 In this case, we say that the {\it bifurcation problem is $r$-determined}.